usnistgov/800-63-3/sp800-63b/appA_memorized.md

 Complexity of user-chosen passwords has often been characterized using the information theory concept of entropy[ref].
 While entropy can be readily calculated for data having deterministic distribution functions, estimating the entropy for user-chosen passwords is difficult and past efforts to do so have not been particularly accurate.
 For this reason, a different and somewhat simpler approach, based primarily on password length, is presented herein.

-It should be noted that there are many attacks associated with the use of passwords that are not affected by password complexity.
-Keystroke logging, phishing, and social engineering attacks are equally effective on complex passwords as simple ones.
+It should be noted that there are many attacks associated with the use of passwords that are not affected by password complexity and length.
+Keystroke logging, phishing, and social engineering attacks are equally effective on lengthy, complex passwords as simple ones.
 These attacks are outside the scope of this Appendix.

 ### A.2 Length